A Purple Adjustable Base elevating the head of a white mattress.

 8. Quit Smoking

 Smoking can lead to several adverse health effects, including increased heartburn and acid reflux.
-Frequent smokers may experience gastrointestinal discomfort from cigarette smoke, and smoking can also relax your esophagus, allowing acid to more easily rise up from your stomach.
+Frequent smokers may experience gastrointestinal discomfort from cigarette smoke, and smoking can also relax your lower esophageal sphincter, allowing acid to more easily rise up from your stomach.

-Making an effort to quit smoking can improve acid reflux symptoms and improve your overall health.2
+Making an effort to quit smoking can help improve acid reflux symptoms and improve your overall health.7

 9. Talk to Your Doctor